Generic Name: Warfarin Injection (WAR far in)

 What do I need to tell my doctor BEFORE I take Warfarin Injection?

-- If you have an allergy to warfarin or any other part of this medicine.
+- If you have an allergy to warfarin or any other part of warfarin injection.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.